ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

-The conveyance of Evidence and the resulting Attestation Results reveal a great deal of information about the internal state of a device as well as any users the device is associated with.
+The conveyance of Evidence and the resulting Attestation Results reveal a great deal of information about the internal state of a device as well as potentially any users of the device.
 In many cases, the whole point of the Attestation process is to provide reliable information about the type of the device and the firmware/software that the device is running.